CaddyGlow/vifhint/README.md

 ### Change Hint Styling

-Edit `hints.css` to customize the appearance of hint labels.
+Edit `style.css` to customize the appearance of hint labels.

 ## Development